 - Warranty: No.

-When it is plugged in, the Cordoba Guitars 4 String Acoustic-Electric Bass Guitar can produce powerful, robust sounds with a whopping low end.
+When plugged in, the Cordoba Guitars 4 String Acoustic-Electric Bass Guitar can produce powerful, robust sounds with a whopping low end.
 However, the stability and balance provided by its expert construction with high-quality materials allow it to maintain its smoothness and well-roundedness even when treble and distortion become a factor in the equation.

 Portability and Practicality